FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

 **RF Power - Desensing**

-Faraday is actually quite sensitive and having a high-power signal transmit between two close units can cause the receiving device to not hear the transmission.
+Faraday is actually quite sensitive to high-power signals transmitting in-band nearby.
 This is called radio desensing.
 The solution is to either turn the power down or increase the distance between transmitter and receiver.
 Typically for a separation of a foot or two with a power setting under 20 works well.